naver/bergen/README.md

 ## Extensions
 See here our [reference guide](documentations/extensions.md) to add new datasets, models or configure prompts

+## Multilingual experiments
+See here our [multilingual RAG guide](documentations/multilingual.md) to run experiments with multilingual user queries and/or multilingual Wikipedia as a datastore.

 ### Oracle Provenances as Answer
 Generating answers using oracle provenances directly as an answer.